dbt-labs/docs.getdbt.com/website/docs/docs/cloud/secure/vcs-privatelink.md

 ### Accepting the connection request

-When you has been notified that the resources are provisioned within the dbt Cloud environment, you must accept the endpoint connection (unless the VPC Endpoint Service is set to auto-accept connection requests).
-Requests can be accepted through the AWS console as seen below, or through the AWS CLI.
+When you have been notified that the resources are provisioned within the dbt Cloud environment, you must accept the endpoint connection (unless the VPC Endpoint Service is set to auto-accept connection requests).
+Requests can be accepted through the AWS console, as seen below, or through the AWS CLI.

 <Lightbox src="/img/docs/dbt-cloud/cloud-configuring-dbt-cloud/accept-request.png" width="80%" title="Accept the connection request" />